LeonMendonca/HasurawithNodejs/README.md

 ![Screenshot from 2024-08-28 20-13-22](https://github.com/user-attachments/assets/c51ef426-c33f-4685-864c-c2365a1ea58b)
 - Click on your Created database (in my case its `test`), then `public` and Create table
 ![Screenshot from 2024-08-28 23-07-02](https://github.com/user-attachments/assets/ff4694aa-ce9f-4139-a7c2-ce8226e3ef06)
-- Create a table `accounts` with following columns and its respective types, and default values, as illustrated below.
+- Create a table `accounts` with following columns and its respective types (type of username is `chracter varying`, and default values, as illustrated below.
 Add primary key to `userid` column
 ![Screenshot from 2024-08-28 23-11-41](https://github.com/user-attachments/assets/c853bd2f-5d72-4abe-92ac-9860442a01a4)
-- Click on the `accounts` table, then Insert Row, and add only username, and balance, the rest are default.
+- Click on the `accounts` table, then Insert Row, and insert only username, and balance, the rest are default.
 ![Screenshot from 2024-08-28 23-21-28](https://github.com/user-attachments/assets/066e700c-e707-4baf-b1b3-2d0b4caad98f)
 ---
 ##### Node.js GraphQL setup with GitHub